Spekkio/mod_barcode/README.md

 ## TODO

+1. A tool to manually create barcodes.
-1. see what I can do with dispatch rules for barcode templates.
+2. See what I can do with dispatch rules for barcode templates.

 ## Requires